-What kind of car battery do I need, where do I get it, and how can I be sure that I’ve chosen the right one?
+What kind of car battery do I need, where do I get it and how can I be sure that I’ve chosen the right one?
 If you’re a long time car owner, this question has probably come up quite a few times in the past 10-20 years.
 However, if you’ve only just bought a new car within the past 3-4 years, choosing the right battery can be much more challenging.
-The following ideas should provide you with a few useful guidelines on how to choose your battery and what to look for.
-Which battery is right for your vehcile.
+The following should provide you with a few useful guidelines on how to choose your battery and what to look for.

 Wet Cell vs. Dry Cell Batteries

-A lot of people tend to ask, what kind of battery does my car need in terms of the technology it uses?
-Wet cell and dry cell batteries are usually part of the main debate.
+A lot of people tend to ask, what does my car battery need in terms of the technology it uses?
+Wet cell and dry cell batteries are usually the main debate.
 Wet cell lead-acid units are the most common.
 The design requires topping off with distilled water, but it is quite cheap, efficient and resilient.
-Dry cell batteries are newer and more efficient.
-Their electrolyte gel-based design allows for complete sealing, and requires no ventilation like in the case of wet cell units.
+Dry cell batteries are newer and even more efficient.
+Their electrolyte gel-based design allows for complete sealing and requires no ventilation like in the case of wet cell units.
 One notable characteristic of these batteries is their high energy density, which allows for lighter, more compact designs.

-AGM technology has come a long way, and many auto experts would recommend it, especially when you’re not big on car maintenance, and you’d just like your car to run without needing much battery maintenance either.
 Many would inquire, “what kind of battery does my car need to make sure I don’t need to top it off or be careful about shaking the battery?”
 Absorbed glass mat batteries are the quickest answer.
-This sealed battery technology has been around since the 1980s, and it’s also great for minimizing internal resistance losses and adding more electrical efficiency to your car’s system.
-Popular battery accessories: AutoCraft Booster Cables 12'.
+This sealed battery technology has been around since the 1980s, and it’s great for minimizing internal resistance losses and adding more electrical efficiency to your car’s system.
+AGM technology has come a long way, and many auto experts would recommend it, especially if you’d like your car to run without needing much battery maintenance.